Configure attribution integration

 |Publisher||🚫 for App Campaigns||Receiving All Installs||Recommended (Self-attributing)|

-|Receiving All Events||Recommended (Self-attributing)|
+|S2S||🚫||Receiving All Events||Recommended (Self-attributing)|

 Introduction to Google Ads

-Google App campaigns (formerly Universal App campaigns) help you promote your mobile app across Google's various networks.
-By configuring Google Ads as a partner, you can let Singular track the performance of your app promotion campaigns across Google Search, YouTube, and over three million sites and apps.
-You can track both click-through and view-through campaigns.
+By adding a partner configuration for Google Ads, you can let Singular track the performance of your campaigns across Google Search, YouTube, and over three million sites and apps.

-|Google Search||These are text ads appearing on Google Search, the Google Search App, and Google Play.
+Text ads on Google Search, the Google Search App, and Google Play.

-|Google Display||These are image ads in a mobile applications and mobile web browsers that can link to your mobile website, mobile app, or app store.|
+|Google Display||Image ads in mobile applications and browsers that can link to your mobile website, mobile app, or app store.|

-|Google Ads for Video (Youtube)||These are video or text ads appearing in the Google YouTube iOS or Android apps.|
+|Google Ads for Video (Youtube)||Video or text ads appearing in the Google YouTube iOS or Android apps.|

 |App Campaigns||App Campaigns is a one-stop-shop to promote your mobile app on all available networks.
 These ads are auto-generated based on the creative text you enter.
 Available for both iOS and Android apps.||Installs|

-|App Campaigns for Engagement||App campaigns for engagement helps your current app users take specific in-app actions with the goal of improving user retention and long-term revenue.||Re-engagements|
+|App Campaigns for Engagement||App Campaigns for Engagement help your current app users take specific in-app actions to improve user retention and long-term revenue.||Re-engagements|

 Singular tracks Google Ads campaigns via a self-attributing server-to-server integration, which includes: